matthew-brett/pydagogue/curious_git.rst

 Remember that, when you make a new commit, git moves the branch pointer to point at the new commit.
-Now we have two branches, how does git know which is the current branch, in order to move the pointer when you make a commit?
+Now we have two branches, how does git know which is the current branch, in order to move the right branch pointer when you make a commit?

 This information goes in a special git pointer, called ``HEAD``.
 HEAD stores the name of the current branch.
 HEAD is just a tiny text file storing the